SCHOOL REPORTS give standardized tests results for students from 1st class up. Here is some information which we hope parents will find useful.

-This year’s tests will be administered from the week beginning the 15th May.
+This year’s tests were administered from the 16th May.
 When exactly will depend on each teacher.
-He or she will try to choose a day when there is good attendance and a day when there are no other events planned.
+He or she have tried to choose a day when there is good attendance and a day when there are no other events planned.

 How do teachers prepare children for the test?

 It is accepted as more than ‘good practice’

 not to ‘teach to the test’.

 In fact it is vital not to ‘teach to the test’